lajtomekadimon/tukosmo/README.md

 # Tukosmo (this is a work in progress!)
-Modern CMS made with PostgreSQL, Rust and Svelte.
+Modern CMS made with PostgreSQL and Rust.

 ## Instalation